 PlatOD’s objective is to produce platelets at an industrial scale.

-Induced pluripotent stem (IPS) cells will be an abundant source for generating megakaryocytes, and the microfluidic technology will allow reaching a yield compatible with large scale production.
+Engineered stem cells are an abundant source for generating megakaryocytes, and the microfluidic technology allows reaching a yield compatible with large scale production.

 The primary indication is the prevention or treatment of hemorrhagic events in patients with low platelet counts.